StarRocks/starrocks/docs/administration/sr_operator.md

 **Create a GKE cluster**

-Before a GKE Cluster is created, make sure that you complete all the [prerequisites](https://cloud.google.com/kubernetes-engine/docs/deploy-app-cluster#before-you-begin).
-Follow the instructions provided in [Create a GKE cluster](https://cloud.google.com/kubernetes-engine/docs/deploy-app-cluster#create_cluster) to create a GKE cluster.
+Before you start to create a GKE cluster, make sure that you complete all the [prerequisites](https://cloud.google.com/kubernetes-engine/docs/deploy-app-cluster#before-you-begin).
+Then follow the instructions provided in [Create a GKE cluster](https://cloud.google.com/kubernetes-engine/docs/deploy-app-cluster#create_cluster) to create a GKE cluster.

 **Create a self-managed Kubernetes cluster**